X (Twitter)

 As we venture south, the 103 and 104 series zip codes beckon with a different energy.

-For example, Greenwich Village has charm.
-It is in the 10011 and 10012 codes.
-This contrasts with the hustle of the Financial District.
+For example, Greenwich Village has charm and is in the 10011 and 10012 codes.
+This contrasts with the Financial District.
 It is in the 10006 and 10005 codes.

 Note: For those who prefer nightlife, the 10013 zip code in Tribeca is ideal.
 It has a mix of trendy bars and cultural hotspots.